Wiibuntu/wii-linux-ngx-tests/README.md

 The [wii-linux-ngx repository](https://github.com/Wii-Linux/wii-linux-ngx) contains Linux kernel branches with rebased patches for the purpose of running a modern Linux distribution on the Wii.

+It was previously derived from the [project of the same name](https://github.com/neagix/wii-linux-ngx), by [neagix](https://github.com/neagix).

 Up-to-date documentation and scripts can always be found on the [master branch](https://github.com/Wii-Linux/wii-linux-ngx/tree/master).

 Feel free to open Issues/Pull requests for improvement/discussion purposes.